jieshanshan/SEAA2020/README.md

 This is a repository for the paper

-**Investigating the Relationship between Co-occurring Technical Debt in Python Files**
+**Investigating the Relationship between Co-occurring Technical Debt**

 It contains the replication package of the study reported in the aforementioned paper.